Justin Jacobs

 Justin Wayne Jacobs (born c.
-1981) is an American statistician, currently serving as the Senior Basketball Researcher with the Orlando Magic.
-Jacobs is a former applied research mathematician at the National Security Agency, and an independent sports analytics researcher.
+1981) is an American statistician, currently serving as the Spatial Statistics Group Lead at Oak Ridge National Laboratory.
+Jacobs is a former applied research mathematician at the National Security Agency, a Senior Basketball Researcher with the Orlando Magic, a Spatiotemporal Analytics Researcher with the Houston Rockets, and an independent sports analytics researcher.
 Noted for his research into geolocation, geospatial statistics and spatio-temporal statistics, Jacobs was awarded a National Intelligence Medallion from the ODNI in January 2014 by the Director of National Intelligence as well as the Presidential Early Career Award for Science and Engineering (PECASE) in April 2014 by President Barack Obama.

 Life

 Jacobs earned his Bachelor of Science (B.S.) degrees in mathematics and software engineering at Carroll University in Waukesha, Wisconsin in 2003; his Master of Science (M.S.) degree in mathematics at University of Wisconsin-Milwaukee in 2005, and his Ph.D. in statistics at University of Maryland Baltimore County in 2014.
-Jacobs is a former NCAA basketball player, is married and has two children.
+Jacobs is also a former NCAA basketball player.

 Jacobs' M.S. research involved development of asymptotic confidence interval estimation for exponential distribution and Pareto distribution, with applications into insurance coverage for wind damage data.
 Jacobs' Ph.D. dissertation is in the field of statistics and differential geometry, titled "Nonparametric Bayesian Density Estimation on Riemannian Manifolds" and has applications in the fields of geolocation and geostatistics.
 Jacobs has also served in an advisory and support role for scientists who have been trying to recover the ill-fated MH370 Malaysian airlines crash in the South Indian Ocean.

 Career and achievements

-Jacobs currently serves as an applied research mathematician in the National Security Agency with a main focus on geolocation and spatio-temporal analysis on the WGS 84 manifold.
+Jacobs formerly served as an applied research mathematician in the National Security Agency with a main focus on geolocation and spatio-temporal analysis on the WGS 84 manifold.
 Much of Jacobs' work has involved nonparametric statistics and analysis of electromagnetic wavefront propagation analysis for RF geolocation in the presence of degraded Geospatial Navigation Satellite System (GNSS) signals.
 This includes signature building using other RF methods, which has resulted in a patent, an ODNI medallion award, and the PECASE award.